 However, if you do decide to purchase from a feed store you should definitely be sure to put electrolytes in their water to help strengthen their immune systems.

 If you are looking to buy chicks from a chicken hatchery, there are pros and cons.

-A few hatcheries I have had good experience with are Murray Mcmurray, Meyer Hatchery, and Cackle Hatchery.
+A few hatcheries I have had a good experience with are Murray Mcmurray, Meyer Hatchery, and Cackle Hatchery (as of 2017).

 When you are buying chicks from any hatchery, be careful and look for people who have already bought from them.

 If your friends or neighbors have chickens you can ask where they bought theirs, and they can tell you about their experiences.
 You can also check out google reviews for many hatcheries.